Nerd Nite #58 Event Details:

 Dr. Jessica Theodor

 Jessica Theodor is a paleontologist and a professor in the Department of Biological Sciences at the University of Calgary.
 Her work revolves around the evolutionary morphology of mammals.
-Her interests include phylogenetics, the evolution of movement, feeding and breathing adaptations, and long-term community responses to climate change.
+Her interests include phylogenetics, the evolution of feeding and locomotion adaptations, and long-term community responses to climate change.

 Andria Dawson